 The bottom line is this: the only way you can make a profit is by knowing what it costs to run your business.
 How much money do you need to make to support yourself?
 To support your family?
 What are your costs of goods?
 Are you saving for retirement?
+If saving is your priority, check out junior stocks and shares ISA here.
 How much do you need to set aside to pay your taxes?
-You do remember that you need to pay taxes?
+You do remember that you need to pay taxes or so you need a internationales Steuerrecht wien to remind you?
 Depending on what state you live in, you might owe income tax to both the federal government and your state government.
 Make sure you know!
 Do you need to be charging sales taxes to people buying your services or goods?
 This depends on what kind of business you are running and where you are located.

 Too many questions?
 This is why all good business owners need a good accountant, like the one from Quon Associates.
 If you are running a business then you need this person in your life.
 People who have hobbies do their own taxes.
 People running a business have accountants.
 Get one!
 Go to CarsonWealth.com to get some more useful tips on finance issues.

 Stay tuned for part two of this post later this month where I outline some of my theories behind why people are so reluctant to make money in their careers.
 I’ll be dropping some big ‘ol truth bombs on you so if you’re ready to hear more straight talk then please come back again!